DeveloppeurPascal/Delphi-samples/README.md

 ## Source code installation

-To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/Delphi-samples).
+To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its Codeberg repository](https://codeberg.org/PatrickPremartin/Delphi-samples).

 This project uses dependencies in the form of sub-modules.
 They will be absent from the ZIP file.
 You'll have to download them by hand.